Black tie: Accessories

 Most etiquette and fashion guides of the current decade recommend keeping colour touches and favouring a single colour, usually dark; muted reds, such as maroon, are a traditional choice.

 Handkerchief: A handkerchief in linen traditionally, or silk, or cotton is usually worn in the breast pocket.
 Although precedents for tasteful exceptions exist, pocket squares are normally white, and may not match the waist covering or bow tie.

 Boutonnière: A flower may be worn.
 Red and white carnation, blue cornflower, and rosebud have all been popular at times.
 In France, the boutonnière is usually a gardenia.

 Outerwear: Black tie events do not involve outerwear and coats and gloves are no longer considered part of the dress code.
-However, etiquette for what to wear in public in transit to and from black tie occasions was stiffer in earlier eras and remain an option: Matching overcoats are usually black, charcoal, or dark blue, and traditionally of the Chesterfield style.
+However, etiquette for what to wear in public in transit to and from black tie occasions was stiffer in earlier eras and remain an option: Matching overcoats are usually black, charcoal, or dark blue, and traditionally of the Chesterfield style, or Paletot.
 A guards coat was also once popular, and a lighter topcoat can be worn in summer.
 Historically, an Inverness coat was also worn.
+In the early eras there used to be a specific type of coat, called black tie overcoat: it basically was a below the knee-long chesterfield coat, but imitating a dinner jacket and made of course of heavier fabric.
+It came in black and was characterized by a one button-stance, in case of single-breasted style, or double-breasted, with pointed lapels: both the button and the lapels were covered in silk.
+Yet, it soon went out of fashion and had never been very popular: nowadays is nearly impossible to find.
 Until the mid-20th century, gloves and scarves were always worn, and are still occasionally seen in grey leather and white silk, respectively.
-White kid gloves have never been standard with black tie, remaining exclusive to white tie dress.
+White kid gloves, same as for white tie, are also considered a standard.

 Hat: The 20th-century standard hat for black tie was a black or midnight blue Homburg in winter, or straw boater in spring and summer.
 Fedoras were originally regarded as too informal but have become more common.
 Top hats were originally worn with black tie, but had been reserved to white tie and morning dress from World War I. In the 1960s, it became optional to wear a hat with black tie, while from the 1970s onwards hats became less common.

 Decorations and orders: Military, civil, and organizational decorations are usually worn only to full dress events, generally of formal governmental or diplomatic significance.
 Miniature orders and awards are typically worn on the left lapel of the jacket, and neck badges, breast stars, and sashes are worn according to country-specific or organizational regulations.
 Unlike in white tie, where decorations are always permitted, the dress code will usually give some indication when decorations are to be worn with black tie.

 Timepiece: Traditionally visible timepieces are not worn with formal evening dress, because timekeeping is not supposed to be considered a priority.
 Pocket watches are acceptable.